loopstrangest/directory-manager/README.md

 This single page application allows the user to search and browse files and folders in a specified directory, as well as upload and download files from the browser.

-'Search', 'download', and 'home' parameters automatically update in the URL to reflect the current state of the UI.
+'Search', 'download', and 'view' parameters automatically update in the URL to reflect the current state of the UI.
 Likewise, the user can navigate to a URL that includes any of the parameters and the UI will reflect that information.